tttapa/py-build-cmake/docs/Config.md

 | `directory` | Directory containing the Python package. | path | `'.'` |

 ## sdist
-Defines the files that should be included in the source distribution for this package.
+Specifies the files that should be included in the source distribution for this package.

 | Option | Description | Type | Default |
 |--------|-------------|------|---------|